Tonicc00/restaurant-page/README.md

 Restaurant App

 This app is focused on presenting the restaurants' offer and also it was a project made completely with React JS.
 Main goal for this project was implementing and fetching API.
-I had some challenges in completing this task as I had one API for categories and had to figure aout how to implement the second one based on the category name, since alll the data wasn't with the cateegories API.
+I had some challenges in completing this task as I had one API for categories and had to figure about how to implement the second one based on the category name, since all the data wasn't with the categories API.
 In the end it was solved by implementing key in a form of variable to the second API to fetch the data successfully.

 Technologies used were, as previously mentioned fetch API and ReactJS, hooks (useState, useEffect), custom CSS3, HTML5.